josmar-crwdstffng/angular/aio/content/guide/providers.md

 This behavior necessarily changes when you use lazy loading.
 Lazy loading is when you load modules only when you need them; for example, when routing.
-They aren't loaded right away like with eagerly loaded modules.
+They are not loaded right away like with eagerly loaded modules.
-This means that any services listed in their provider arrays aren't available because the root injector doesn't know about these modules.
+This means that any services listed in their provider arrays are not available because the root injector does not know about these modules.

 <!--todo: KW--Make diagram here -->
 <!--todo: KW--per Misko: not clear if the lazy modules are siblings or grand-children.
 They are both depending on router structure. -->